leonardoadame/cba-website/pages/join-us.md

 ## What and why

-CBA was one of the first chrome extensions that allowed it’s users to boost their productivity.
-The development has been stopped from 2015-2019, as the main maintainter was busy developing Adblock Plus.
+CBA was one of the first chrome extensions that allowed it’s users to boost their productivity using recording, code injection and various automation snippets.
+Unfortunatelly the development has been stopped from 2015-2019, as the main maintainter was busy developing Adblock Plus.

 Things have changed in 2020, when CBA has been finally rewritten, open sourced